-The proportion of adults with higher qualifications in the Irish population confirms that Irish higher education has entered the mass stage.

-Participation in tertiary education and consequently also the proportion of graduates in the relevant age group is growing, in all historical periods it has been higher than the European average and it belongs therefore to the highest ones among the explored countries.
+The proportion of adults with higher qualifications in the Irish population confirms that Irish higher education has entered the universal stage.
+Participation in tertiary education and consequently also the proportion of graduates in the relevant age group has been higher than the European average since the 1980s, is still growing and belongs to the highest ones among the countries under review.

 Inequality index.
-The development of the index since the 1950s shows that inequalities in access to tertiary education in Ireland nearly copied their Pan-European development till the 1980s.
-A change occurred only during the 1990s, when inequalities were slightly growing in Europe, whereas they markedly declined in Ireland.
+The development of the index shows that inequalities in access to tertiary education in Ireland nearly copied their Pan-European development till the 1980s.
+A change occurred only during the 1990s, when inequalities slightly growing in Europe markedly declined in Ireland.
 The rapid decline of inequalities in Ireland has been continuing also in the period after 2000, caused particularly by equalizing of chances in tertiary non-university programmes.
-Among the countries explored in last years, Ireland belongs to those having the lowest inequality index.
+Among the countries explored in last years, Ireland belongs to those having the lowest Inequality index.